Explaining How We Use Your Data

 This notice is not applicable to internal Shirley Parsons staff who should refer to internal staff data policies.

-Who are Shirley Parsons?
+Who is Shirley Parsons?

-Shirley Parsons Ltd (the “company”, “we”, “our”, “us”) provide recruitment and work-finding, training and consultancy services.
+Shirley Parsons Ltd (the “Company”, “we”, “our”, “us”) provide recruitment and work-finding, training and consultancy services.

 What is personal data?

 Personal Data is data that relates to a living individual which by itself, or with other data available to us, can be used to identify you.
 Our company needs to process personal data so that we can offer and provide our services to you and we act as a “Controller” of the personal data we hold.

 What type of personal data is being collected and why?

 Shirley Parsons will collect and use the following personal data;

 Candidates and Workers: (‘Candidate’ includes applicants for any advertised role - permanent, part-time, temporary and freelance roles) to provide tailored work-finding services, we may collect your Personal Data including: